Orders of $50 or more get free shipping within the US!!

 The year 2020 has been a rocky road for the whole year.
 What can we expect for 2021?
-Heather Roan Robbins has written the astrological prediction for our upcoming edition of We'Moon, where we have the entire article.
-Here is an excerpted sneak peek:
+Heather Roan Robbins and Rhea wolf have written the astrological prediction for our upcoming edition of We'Moon.

 How do we define community, our people, our circle?
 What philosophy and vision guide us?
 At the end of 2020 and through early 2021, Jupiter and Saturn, the two arbiters of social consciousness, conjunct in the communal fixed air-sign Aquarius.
 Like the Sun and Moon on the New Moon, when two planets conjunct they begin a new chapter; this one instigates a 30-year revolution in our Aquarian concept of community and social responsibility.

 Jupiter and Saturn, and soon Pluto in Aquarius, call us to truly think globally and act locally.
 But this is just a taste—preparation for the big social and political work we’ll need to do when Pluto enters Aquarius in a few years, from 2023–2044.
-The last such relationship occured was from 1777–1798, when the USA labored to form a country that embodied its Constitutional vision statement...
+The last such relationship occurred was from 1777–1798, when the USA labored to form a country that embodied its Constitutional vision statement.